SorinaHamidifar/ObsidianStack/README.md

 # ================================
-# Project: SolidCore infrastructure Foundation
+# Project: SolidCore infrastruc Foundation
 # Description:
 # A rock-solid foundation for scalable and secure projects.
 # Focused on creating robust, well-structured, and future-proof code.